alambuyachelsea/Soil-Sentry/README.md

 ## Computer Setup
 ### IDE
 I developed this on a computer running windows 11.
 I decided to use Thonny for the microcontroller code because it is specifically designed for beginners in MicroPython programming, offering an intuitive interface, easy debugging tools for microcontroller projects.
 Installation instruction can be found on the [Thonny website](https://thonny.org/).
-For the server side code I used VS Code
+For the server side code I used VS Code which you can download and install on the [Visual Studio Code website](https://code.visualstudio.com/download)

 ### Raspberry Pi Pico W setup
 To set up the pico first download the latest version of Raspberry Pi Pico W firmware [here](https://rpf.io/pico-w-firmware), once downloaded connect the pico to your computer while holding down the bootsel button.
 A file manager should open with the raspberry pi pico w as the connected device, copy the firmware file to the device and the file manager will close.
 Open the Thonny editor and on the navigation bar, select Tools > Options > Interpreter and choose the MicroPython interpreter for Raspberry Pi Pico.